-Craving comfort foods is a fact of life whether you follow a diabetes diet or not.
+Craving comfort foods is a fact of life whether you follow a diabetes care diet or not.
 Why not tweak your favorite comfort foods tweaked to make them diabetes friendly and lower carb.
 From cheeseburgers to wraps to pizza we have you covered.
 Cutting the carbs down means you can enjoy these comforting options more often.
 Let’s check out a few comfort foods and how we can tweak them slightly without changing their delicious flavor.

 1.Macaroni and Cheese- Who doesn't love mac & cheese?
 Well, guess what?
 It is loaded with carbs.
 Guess what else?
 We can lower those!
 Check out this Cauliflower "Mac" and Cheese Casserole Recipe- its got yum written all over it!
 Using cauliflower instead of macaroni drastically drops the carb count and the taste is a-mazing.
 Here's a diabetes friendly mac and cheese recipe from diabetic gourmet magazine.